pijuanyu/pijuanyu.github.io/content/publication/preprint-luke-toh/index.md

 # Publication name and optional abbreviated publication name.
 publication: "submitted to IEEE Transactions on Haptics"
 publication_short: "submitted to IEEE Trans.
-Hapt"
+Hapt (ToH)"

 abstract: |
   Haptic replay, in which a passive hand experiences tactile sensations that would normally be acquired through active interaction, can facilitate training of touch-dependent tasks and sharing of haptic experiences.
 These applications are limited by demonstrably worse interpretation of haptic data under passive conditions.